dougbutner/web-4/README.md

  1. **Time Tokens**
 	 Individuals may claim time-limited tokens at given intervals, which represent that interval.
 Only one time tokens can represent the one interval and individual, and one individuals can't hold another's time tokens.
- 2. **Proof of Individuality (One Person, One Account)** Biometric Secrets, Social Verification, Proof of Liveness, etc. are used to guarantee no one can collect two time tokens for a given interval by holding two accounts.
+ 2. **Proof of Individuality (One Person, One Account)** Biometric Secrets, Social Verification, Proof of Liveness, white lists, etc. are used to guarantee no individual can collect two time tokens for a given interval by holding two accounts.
  3. **Information Entropy**
 	 Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic Geo-social Systems**